Tempo logotype

 How do Planisware and Tempo compare?

-Planisware is a dedicated enterprise strategic portfolio management (SPM – financial, capacity, and time governance across the project portfolio) and project portfolio management (PPM) platform with roots in engineering-intensive industries including aerospace, pharma, and financial services.
+Planisware is a dedicated enterprise Strategic Portfolio Management (SPM) and project portfolio management (PPM) platform with roots in engineering-intensive industries including aerospace, pharma, and financial services.

-With analyst recognition as a Leader in Gartner's Magic Quadrant for Strategic Portfolio Management, Planisware provides a centralized repository for portfolio planning, resource management, financial governance, scenario modeling, and executive decisioning.
+A Leader in the 2025 Gartner Magic Quadrant for Adaptive Project Management and Reporting, Planisware provides a centralized repository for portfolio planning, resource management, financial governance, scenario modeling, and executive decisioning.
 The platform is designed to "drive all your projects in one place."

-Tempo offers a Jira-native strategic portfolio management suite with 30,000+ companies and 15+ years on the Atlassian Marketplace.
-The suite – Tempo Structure PPM in the Tempo SPM suite, Tempo Timesheets, Tempo Capacity Planner, Tempo Financial Manager, and Tempo Custom Charts – gives PMO directors, finance/FP&A, and engineering leaders a governed view of portfolio cost, capacity, and delivery pulled directly from Jira.
+Tempo offers a Jira-native SPM suite and serves 30,000+ companies.
+The suite – including Tempo Structure PPM, Timesheets, Capacity Planner, Financial Manager, and Custom Charts – gives PMO directors, finance/FP&A, and engineering leaders a governed view of portfolio cost, capacity, and delivery pulled directly from Jira.
 There's no separate system to build and maintain.

 What each solution is best for